 2.8 Subcontractors.
 Provider may from time to time in its discretion engage third parties to perform Services (each, a “Subcontractor”)

 2.9 Suspension or Termination of Services.
-Provider may, directly or indirectly, and by use of a Provider Disabling Device or any other lawful means, suspend, terminate, or otherwise deny Customer’s, any Authorized User’s, or any other Person’s access to or use of all or any part of the Services or Provider Materials, without incurring any resulting obligation or liability, if: (a) Provider receives a judicial or other governmental demand or order, subpoena, or law enforcement request that expressly or by reasonable implication requires Provider to do so; or (b) Provider believes, in its sole discretion, that: (i) Customer or any Authorized User has failed to comply with any term of this Agreement, or accessed or used the Services beyond the scope of the rights granted or for a purpose not authorized under this Agreement or in any manner that does not comply with any instruction or requirement of the Specifications; (ii) Customer or any Authorized User is, has been, or is likely to be involved in any fraudulent, misleading, or unlawful activities; or (iii) this Agreement expires or is terminated.
+Provider may, directly or indirectly, and by use of a Provider Disabling Device or any other lawful means, suspend, terminate, or otherwise deny Customer’s, any Authorized User’s, or any other Person’s access to or use of all or any part of the Services or Provider Materials, without incurring any resulting obligation or liability, if: (a) Provider receives a judicial or other governmental demand or order, subpoena, or law enforcement request that expressly or by reasonable implication requires Provider to do so; or (b) Provider believes, in its sole discretion, that: (i) Customer or any Authorized User has failed to comply with any term of this Agreement, or accessed or used the Services beyond the scope of the rights granted or for a purpose not authorized under this Agreement or in any manner that does not comply with any instruction or requirement of the Specifications; (ii) Customer or any Authorized User is, has been, or is likely to be involved in any fraudulent, misleading, or unlawful activities; (iii) non-payment of invoices/dues for due amount as per active licenses beyond the due date as per the order form or (iv) this Agreement expires or is terminated.
 This Section 2.9 does not limit any of Provider’s other rights or remedies, whether at law, in equity, or under this Agreement.

 2.10 Subscription Term.
 The initial term of each subscription is specified on the Order Form.
 Subscriptions will automatically renew at the end of each subscription term for additional periods equal to current term, unless either party gives the other written notice of non-renewal at least 30 days before the end of the then-current subscription term.
 If not specified, the default term shall be twelve (12) months.